-My favourite article on pricing by Nick Kolenda had me thinking about a few things around pricing.
-Firstly, what is it about odd and even pricing that affects our buying behaviour and secondly what is it about that 99-cent ending?!
+My favourite article on pricing by Nick Kolenda had me thinking about a few things around pricing and price ending.
+Firstly, what is it about odd pricing vs even pricing that affects our buying behaviour and secondly what is it about that 99-cent price ending?!

 Before you start hyperventilating, I’m not going to go through all of the articles in one blog post.
 That would just be cruel and I have to be honest, too confusing.
-So what I’ve decided to do is to split off the topics and write them up as separate posts; one on odd & even pricing and the other on 9-ending pricing.
-Not being one to circumvent a story and cut to the climax, I’m going to start at the start and odd and even pricing.
+So what I’ve decided to do is to split off the topics and write them up as separate posts; one on odd & even pricing and the other on 9-ending prices.
+I’m going to start at the start and odd vs even pricing.

-The one thing that hit me in the Kolenda article was the effect of ending on emotional reaction to a price.
+The one thing that hit me in the Kolenda article was the effect of ending on our emotional reaction to a price.
 This is exactly the point where I begin my research.
-I started with the 2013 paper of Lynn, Flynn, & Helion and their research into round numbers (those ending in 5 or 0 as compared to the remaining numbers).
-They conducted an analysis of data from three studies where clients could pay with a credit card and the ‘product’ was fuel, the tip on a restaurant bill, or software.
-The interesting thing was that the software purchases were made in a ‘Pay What You Want’ (PWYW) style, where the customer paid whatever they chose (an increasingly popular choice online).
-This research was of particular interest due to the increasing popularity of pay what you want promotions online.
+I started with the 2013 paper of Lynn, Flynn, & Helion and their research into round numbers (those ending in 5 or 0 as compared to the remaining numbers & not to be confused with even pricing).
+They did an analysis of data from three studies where clients could pay with a credit card and the ‘product’ was fuel, the tip on a restaurant bill, or software.
+The interesting thing was that the software purchases were made in a ‘Pay What You Want’ (PWYW) style, where the customer paid whatever they chose.
+This research was interesting due to the increasing popularity of pay what you want promotions online.

 So in general terms what did they find out about 0 or 5 ending prices?

 People find it easier to remember (this one is key for the 9-ending article), process, & perform mathematical operations when the number ends in 5 or 0.
-The implication for this is that we tend to like things we find easier and will develop a preference for these numbers.
+The point is that we like things to be easier and develop a preference for these numbers.
 They even found research where 66% of people asked said they actually preferred those numbers.

 They also discussed the finding that 0 or 5 endings are more likely when a person is guessing or estimating an amount.
-I believe that this refers back to our preference for the familiar & the ease of mathematical processing.
+I believe that this harps back to a preference for the familiar & easier maths calculations.

 Here’s what was found more specifically

 Lynn, Flynn, & Helion found that more of the PWYW payments were whole dollar amounts.
-They were interested by this as the transactions occurred online and paid by credit card, so the dislike of calculating or handling change was not a consideration.
-Additionally they found that while, of the payments over $1, 13% ended in a 0 and an amazing 42% ended in a 5; both of which occurred more often than you can expect by chance.
+They were interested by this as the transactions occurred online and paid by credit card, so the dislike of calculating or handling change was not an issue.
+Additionally, they found that while, of the payments over $1, 13% ended in a 0 (an even number pricing) and an amazing 42% ended in a 5 (odd number pricing); both of which occurred more often than you can expect by chance.

 Ok, so not really of major importance here in Australia, but certainly of interest to those in hospitality.
 Remember as you are reading the following that all of the payments were made by credit card, meaning that no actual cash-handling took place.

 The main finding was that 73% of people left a whole dollar tip.
-So not overly surprising there, especially when you consider the general finding that we prefer whole numbers.
+So not overly surprising there, especially when you consider the general finding that we prefer whole numbers & our dislike of maths.
 Though of interest was that 25% of people left a tip where the most right-handed digit was a 5 (be that dollars or cents).
+Once again, that odd number pricing comes through.

 For those of you in hospitality and wondering about the big tippers, here’s some news.
 Of the tips greater than, or equal to, $11 – 20% of them ended in a 0 (cents or dollars).
-Now that’s promising!
+Now that’s promising and reinforces our love of whole numbers and even pricing.

 Where the bill did not end in a whole dollar amount (there were cents), 23% of people used the tip to round the bill to a whole dollar amount when the tip was added in.
-This finding confirms that for some people, there need for a round price is greater than their dislike for mathematical operations and their ease (or difficulty) in processing.
+This confirms that some people, need to see a round price more than their dislike of maths and their ease (or difficulty) in processing.
+It would be interesting to know if they preferred to round to a whole odd price or even number pricing?

-So, in addition to their finding that people will undertake mathematical processes to have a round number in the total bill; Lynn, Flynn, & Helion found the following…
+In addition to their finding that people will do maths to have a round number in the total bill; Lynn, Flynn, & Helion found the following…

 These numbers were also preferred by customers purchasing fuel at a service station when they: